svekars/katacoda-scenarios/datum-intro/step2.md

 This means that every time you make a change in any file in your input repository, Pachyderm processes all the files in this repository.
-While in some cases, you can leave the datum parameter to its default parameter (‘/’) without compromising the performance of your pipelines, in other cases it might be absolutely crucial to adjust it to your needs and your code.
-Imagine that you have a 1TB dataset in which you only change individual files stored in their respective directories.
-It would be unwise to process the whole dataset over and over again instead of just processing that one file.
-That is where using the right datum parameter becomes particularly important.
+While in some cases, you can leave the datum parameter to its default parameter (`/`) without compromising the performance of your pipelines, in other cases it might be absolutely crucial to adjust it to your needs and your code.